Ariundle Oakwood: Flora and Fauna

 The wood is an example of an Atlantic Oakwood, with sessile oaks, pedunculate oaks, and hybrids of the two forms being the dominant species.
 The dominance of oak is artificial, and results from the management practices employed during the period when the wood was used for charcoal.
 Other native species present include holly, hazel, birch, rowan, willow, ash and wych elm.
 There are also Scots pine within the wood, however it is unclear whether they would normally occur naturally at Ariundle, or have been introduced as a result of the historic management of the forest.
 Due to this uncertainty, Scottish Natural Heritage's 2009-15 management plan for the reserve aimed to favour broadleaf species when taking action to promote the natural regeneration of woodland.
 Ariundle is particularly noted for the variety of mosses, liverworts and lichens.
 Over 270 species of lichen have been recorded, including the nationally rare species Biatora vernalis.

 Ariundle hosts a large selection of insect species, including caterpillars, beetles, dragonflies, butterflies, and over 200 species of moths.
 Of particular note is the chequered skipper butterfly, which is of international importance.
 Other rare butterfly species found at Ariundle are the pearl-bordered fritillary and the small pearl-bordered fritillary.
-Migrant bird species found in the wood include common crossbills, common redstarts, wood warblers, tree pipits, and willow warblers.
-Otter, pipistrelle bats, wildcats, pine martens and badgers are amongst the more significant mammals found in the NNR.
+Migrant bird species found in the wood include red crossbills, common redstarts, wood warblers, tree pipits, and willow warblers.
+Eurasian otters, pipistrelle bats, Scottish wildcats, pine martens and European badgers are amongst the more significant mammals found in the NNR.